-DMACC's automotive program is a nationally recognized, award-winning program with instructors who are highly qualified, and GM trained.
+DMACC's automotive program is a nationally-recognized, award-winning program with instructors who are highly qualified and GM trained.
 The DMACC automotive building is an up-to-date modern training facility.

 We currently have over 70 late model vehicles (donated by GM) for use in technician training.
-These cars are equipped with the latest in automotive technology, including electronic controls, antilock brake systems, electronic transmissions, supplemental inflatable restraint systems, on-board vehicle diagnostics and advanced driver-assistance systems.
+These cars are equipped with the latest in automotive technology, including electronic controls, antilock brake systems, electronic transmissions, supplemental inflatable restraint systems, and on-board vehicle diagnostics.